RobokopU24/RoboDocumentation/Documentation/HelloRobokop/README.md

     - A demonstration of the compare_results() function that gets the common and exclusive edges between two extracted sets of ROBOKOP query results
     - Includes queries to TRAPI

+## Organization of Notebooks
+The notebooks cover increasingly more complex topics with later notebooks building on the content from the beginning ones.
+The graphic below summarizes some of the different paths available to users depending on their interests.

 ![HelloRobokop_Structure](HelloRobokop_Structure.png)

+Note that the Robokop UIs node in the graphic above corresponds to a section in the HelloRobokop.ipynb notebook.
+All other nodes correspond to a notebook from the list above.